 English 9 is designed to strengthen student skills as readers, writers, speakers, listeners, and thinkers.
 Over the course of the year, students will become more proficient as readers of both literature and informational texts.
-Class units include examinations of a variety of genres, including poetry, short stories, plays, novels, and nonfiction texts.
+Class units include examinations of a variety of genres- including poetry, short stories, plays, novels, and nonfiction texts- and students will learn to identify central ideas in texts and analyze writing strategies used by the author.
 Part of the curriculum involves reading plays by William Shakespeare and collaborating with the Hudson Valley Shakespeare Festival for a series of hands-on workshops.
-Students will also complete a wide range of writing assignments (argumentative, narrative, and informative/explanatory) over varying periods of time.
-For the final assessment, students develop a year-end writing portfolio compiling their best work and reflecting on the year.
-NCAA approved course.
+Throughout the year, students will complete a wide range of writing assignments (argumentative, narrative, and informative/explanatory) over varying periods of time.
+For the 9th grade final assessment, students will write a New York State ELA Regents-style Text Analysis Response.
+NCAA approved course